-1) Demonstrate an understanding of required safety practices and procedures in the classroom and laboratory environment.

-2) Understand the basis for biotechnology products and how such products affect the quality of life.

-2) Analyze macroinvertebrate sampling as related to water quality and Fish and Wildlife diet and stomach contents.
-Learn EPA Rapid Bio assessment protocols for water quality.
+- 1) Demonstrate an understanding of required safety practices and procedures in the classroom and laboratory environment. - 2) Understand the basis for biotechnology products and how such products affect the quality of life. - 2) Analyze macroinvertebrate sampling as related to water quality and Fish and Wildlife diet and stomach contents.
+Learn EPA Rapid bioassessment protocols for water quality.
 Understand basic soil and water quality testing procedures.
-These tests are often needed in basic Fish and Wildlife and Environmental lab research.

-3) Analyze careers in research and development, human health and diagnostics, bio manufacturing, environmental applications, and agriculture that utilize biotechnology.
-Students seeking to become a lab tech will be exposed to possible career paths positions related to lab work in Fish and Wildlife jobs and in the medical, agricultural, and industrial fields.

-4) Utilize electrophoresis, chromatography, microscopy and spectrophotometry to identify, separate and to draw conclusions about biological molecules.
-These skills are used in basic tests that environmental Techs, lab techs and medical technicians perform.

-5) Compare and contrast common organisms used in biotechnology and relate the manipulation of living organisms to product and procedure development.

-6) Demonstrate how manipulation of nucleic acids through

-genetic engineering (recombinant DNA and RNA technologies) alters the function of proteins and subsequent cellular processes.
+These tests are often needed in basic Fish and Wildlife and Environmental lab research. - 3) Analyze careers in research and development, human health and diagnostics, biomanufacturing, environmental applications, and agriculture that utilize biotechnology.
+Students seeking to become a lab tech will be exposed to possible career paths positions related to lab work in Fish and Wildlife jobs and in the medical, agricultural, and industrial fields. - 4) Utilize electrophoresis, chromatography, microscopy and spectrophotometry to identify, separate and to draw conclusions about biological molecules.
+These skills are used in basic tests that environmental Techs, lab techs and medical technicians perform. - 5) Compare and contrast common organisms used in biotechnology and relate the manipulation of living organisms to product and procedure development. - 6) Demonstrate how manipulation of nucleic acids through genetic engineering (recombinant DNA and RNA technologies) alters the function of proteins and subsequent cellular processes.
 These skills are essential skills utilized in the development and analysis of Fish and Wildlife management and conservation plans.
 Additionally, these are essential skills for technicians working in the health sciences and environmental compliance.

-a.
-Describe the function of DNA, RNA, and protein in living cells and the Central Dogma.
+- a.
+Describe the function of DNA, RNA, and protein in living cells and the Central Dogma. - b.

-b.
 Demonstrate how the structure of DNA influences its function, analysis, and manipulation.
+Isolate genomic and recombinant DNA from cells and solutions and analyze its purity and concentration.

 Explain and demonstrate the principles involved in DNA analysis via agarose gel electrophoresis.